gvolpe/gvolpe-website/source/_posts/about.md

 title: About me
 ---

-I am a passionate Software Engineer that has been writing code for +15 years (a half of my life), eventually fell in love with Functional Programming (FP) and never looked back.
+I am a passionate Software Engineer that has been joyfully writing code since I was 15 years old, eventually fell in love with Functional Programming (FP) and never looked back.

 Fairly familiar with advanced functional programming concepts.
-Big fan of concurrency and functional effects.
+Big fan of concurrency, functional effects and static typing.

 ### Scala